andyatkinson/andyatkinson.github.io/postgresql-tips.md

 How does bloat (table bloat, index bloat) affect performance?

-* "When a table is bloated, PostgreSQL's ANALYZE tool calculates poor/inaccurate information that the query planner uses.".
+* "When a table is bloated, PostgreSQL's `ANALYZE` tool calculates poor or inaccurate information that the query planner uses.".
 Example of 7:1 bloated/active tuples ratio causing query planner to skip.
 * Queries on tables with high bloat will require additional IO, navigating through more pages of data.
-* Bloated indexes, such as indexes that reference tuples that have been vacuumed, requires unnecessary seek time.
+* Bloated indexes, such as indexes that reference tuples that have been vacuumed, add IO.
 Rebuild the index `REINDEX ...
 CONCURRENTLY`
 * Index only scans slow down with outdated statistics.
 Autovacuum updates table statistics.
 Minimize table bloat to improve performance of index only scans.
-[PG Routing vacuuming docs](https://www.postgresql.org/docs/9.5/routine-vacuuming.html).
+[PG Routing vacuuming docs](https://www.postgresql.org/docs/current/routine-vacuuming.html).
 * [Cybertec: Detecting Table Bloat](https://www.cybertec-postgresql.com/en/detecting-table-bloat/)
 * [Dealing with significant PostgreSQL database bloat — what are your options?](https://medium.com/compass-true-north/dealing-with-significant-postgres-database-bloat-what-are-your-options-a6c1814a03a5)

 ## Upgrades

-We are currently running PG 10, so I had a look at some upgrades in 11 and 12.

 This is also a really cool [Version Upgrade Comparison Tool: 10 to 12](https://why-upgrade.depesz.com/show?from=10.17&to=12.7&keywords=)

 ## PG 11

-Release announcement October 2018
+October 2018

 * Improves parallel query performance and parallelism of B-tree index creation.
 Source: [Release announcement](https://www.postgresql.org/about/news/postgresql-11-released-1894/#:~:text=PostgreSQL%2011%20improves%20parallel%20query,are%20unable%20to%20be%20parallelized.)
 * Adds partitioning by hash key